marcinguy/safepage/README.md

 ## Installation

-Everything is in the repo , so just drop the files to where you want to use it.
+Everything is in the repo, so just drop the files to where you want to use it.

 ## Usage

 ```
 check.py - checks Top 1 Million Alexa sites as of 7/11/2016
+load.py - shows count of Malware sites

 ```